Alan-Murphy91/visual-business-pro/README.md

 The app is currently served on heroku and connected to this repository.
 In order to do this I created a runtime file, to declare python 2.7 environment and requirements.txt in root ensured the necessary libraries were imported.
 I then 'scaled my dynos' with the Procfile.
 I initially had trouble with this as I had the procfile one level too high for heroku to see.

+# References/Credit

+I based the auth code and stripe card jquery off material from the course, I believe this is Aaron Sinnot or Alisa Kennedys code.
+There wasn't any point in reinventing the wheel here so just used what worked in the course.
+The custom scrollbar is by Milahu http://manos.malihu.gr/jquery-custom-content-scroller/